 Raw agricultural products like wool and grain

-How much GST should I charge?
+How much GST or HST should I charge?

-5% GST in Alberta, British Columbia, Manitoba, Northwest Territories, Nunavut, Quebec, Saskatchewan, and Yukon
+5% GST in Alberta, British Columbia, Manitoba, Northwest Territories, Nunavut, Québec, Saskatchewan, and Yukon

 13% HST in Ontario